v6d-io/v6d/docs/notes/cloud-native/vineyard-operator.rst

 --------------------------------------

 If you want to back up data for the current vineyard cluster, you can create a Backup CR to perform a backup operation.
+As the Backup CR will use the default service account of the namespace the vineyard operator is deployed, you need to set up the same namespace as the vineyard operator.
 The main fields are described as follows.

 .. admonition:: Backup Configurations
    :class: admonition-details